BM285/DI_ABAP_Integration/exercises/ex1/README.md

 Those who are interesed in more information about Change Data Capture for ABAP CDS Views may like to read the related part of the **[Data Intelligence - ABAP Integration Guide](https://help.sap.com/viewer/3a65df0ce7cd40d3a61225b7d3c86703/Cloud/en-US/55b2a17f987744cba62903e97dd99aae.html)** or the blog **[CDS based data extraction – Part II Delta Handling](https://blogs.sap.com/2019/12/16/cds-based-data-extraction-part-ii-delta-handling/)**.<br><br>

-## Exercise 1.1 - Consume the EPM Business Partner ABAP CDS Views in SAP Data Intelligence
+## Exercise 1.1 - Create a simple ABAP CDS View in ABAP Develoment Tools (ADT)

 After having completed the steps in the first (ABAP) part  we will have created two new delta-enabled custom ABAP CDS Views on our SAP S/4HANA system.
-Our goal is to leverage these CDS Views later to access the Customer and Sales Order data of the Enterprise Procurement Model (our demo dataset) from Pipelines in SAP Data Intelligence.<br><br>
+Our goal is to leverage these CDS Views later on to access the Customer and Sales Order data of the Enterprise Procurement Model (our demo dataset) from Pipelines in SAP Data Intelligence.<br><br>

+## Exercise 1.2 - Delta-enablement for simple ABAP CDS Views

+## Exercise 1.3 - Creating a more complex ABAP CDS View in ADT (joining multiple tables)

+## Exercise 1.4 - Delta-enablement for a complex ABAP CDS Views (joining multiple tables)

-In this exercise, we will leverage in Data Intelligence Pipelines those ABAP CDS Views that got created during the first Deep Dive demo in the connected S/4HANA system.<br><br>
+In the following exercise sections, we will now leverage the new ABAP CDS Views as a source for data processing in Data Intelligence Pipelines.<br><br>

+## Exercise 1.5 - Consuming the EPM Business Partner ABAP CDS Views in SAP Data Intelligence

 The use case is
 - to obtain the Business Partner master data in S/4HANA's demo application **Enterprise Procurement Model (EPM)** and make the records available for the corporate Data Analysts in an S3 object store.
 - to also persist the transactional data for EPM Sales Orders in S3.